MythicalGames/ivi-sdk-cpp/README.md

 There is no SDK requirement to use the prewritten _ClientManager_ classes, they only rely on the public interfaces of the various Client wrappers and gRPC, there is no usage of `friend` semantics in the SDK.

 The SDK is written with public dependencies only on basic STL types.
-These types have been aliased in `ivi-types.h` should you decide to subsitute other STL-interface-compatible types, however be aware that the underlying protobuf and gRPC libraries heavily relies on STL.
+These types have been aliased in `ivi-types.h` should you decide to subsitute other STL-interface-compatible types, however be aware that the underlying protobuf and gRPC libraries heavily rely on STL.

 ## Minutae